Skip to content

 When extensions are generated for an entity defined in catalog-entity.yml, swcat stores the generated data in a "sidecar" file named catalog-entity.ext.json in the same directory.

-• Format: The file contains a JSON object mapping entity references to their extension data (mainly annotations).
+• Format: The file contains a JSON object mapping entity references to their extension data.
+Sidecars carry annotations only.

 • Read-only: These files are intended to be managed by swcat plugins, not edited manually.